parduckids/mfa-group-a/TESTING.md

 - Home page view and functionalities
 - Authentication (login/logout)
 - Agent Dashboard (create, view, edit, delete)
+  - visibility of the correct tabs
+  - ability to create, view, edit and delete records
 - UI-level behaviors using Selenium and `nicegui.testing.Screen`

 ---